Creek

 Creek: Two Cavities of the Heart is a collaborative, site specific research and public art project conducted at Coney Island Creek by the performance artist and urban swimmer Nora Almeida and videographer iki nakagawa.
 Creek explores relationships between people, water, and shoreline ecosystems and seeks to understand care practices and transcorporeal embodiment––between human bodies, water bodies, and more-than-human species–in the context of climate crisis.

-The collaboration began in 2023 at Coney Island Creek, and they have organized workshops with the public on site at the creek and have presented installations and performances activating the archives at various venues.
+iki and Nora have organized workshops with the public on site at the creek and have presented installations and performances activating the archives at various venues.
+They plan to return to Venado Verde in 2027 to continue their work with the community there.

 On Site at Coney Island Creek, 2023-2025